Skip to main content

 Config / optionWhat it does

-browser.<target>.profileUses an explicit profile directory for that browser target.
+browser.<target>.profileUses an explicit profile folder for that browser target.

 commands.dev.profileUses an explicit profile only for dev.